 In addition to my duties as lighting & media designer, I was asked to create the poster for the show (pictured at left).

 For the production, I approached the piece as a memory play.
-The transitional space yielded itself to a fusion of the past and present.
+The liminal space yielded itself to a fusion of the past and present.
 During the devising process, each performer created a poem based on George Ella Lyon's "Where I'm From."
 Those poems were recorded and cut for use as video projections.
 Whether as reinforcement to the onstage action, prologue, or epilogue, the performers' own words helped to create the ongoing narrative.

 I used two projectors and mapped them to three fabric surfaces, including a column.
 The elevated surfaces created the illusion of memories floating behind the performers.